alexkiri/dex2xml/README.md

 * Linux or Windows enivronment
 * MySQL server
 * copy of DEXonline database - download and installation instructions: http://wiki.dexonline.ro/wiki/Instruc%C8%9Biuni_de_instalare
-* Python (this script was created and tested using Python 2.7)
+* Python (this script was tested using Python 3.10)
 * PyMySql package (compiled from sources or installed using "pip install pymysql")

 optional: